 Congenital Heart Disease

 Congenital heart defects are uncommon in cats.
 These disorders may or may not be genetic, and many are discovered during a routine examination or cardiology exam.
 Congenital heart defects begin in the womb as the fetus is developing, and may include these conditions:

-Ventricular septal defect is the most common type of congenital heart defect seen in kittens.
-A kitten can be born with a hole in the ventricular septum, a part of the heart that separates the left and right ventricle and keeps blood from flowing into the wrong chamber.
+- Ventricular septal defect is the most common type of congenital heart defect in kittens.
+A kitten can be born with a hole in the ventricular septum, which separates the left and right ventricle and keeps blood from flowing into the wrong chamber.
 If the cat has a small hole in the ventricular septum, there may be no noticeable signs.
 These cats can often live normal lives.
 Signs are typically seen when a cat has a medium or large hole in the heart.
 Congestive heart failure can occur with very large holes.

-Mitral valve dysplasia is somewhat common among congenital heart defects in cats.
+- Mitral valve dysplasia (MVD) is another congenital heart defect in cats.
 The mitral valve regulates the blood flow from the left atrium to the left ventricle.
 When a cat has MVD, the blood cannot flow properly and builds up in the left atrium.
-Cats with MVD are often weak and tired.
+Cats with MVD may be weak and tired.
 They may also develop blood clots.

-Pulmonary Stenosis is rare in cats.
-This heart defect causes blockage of the pulmonic valve, which is responsible for pumping blood from the heart into the lungs via the pulmonary artery.
-This obstruction may cause the blood to backs up.
+- Pulmonary stenosis is rare in cats.
+This heart defect causes a narrowing of the pulmonic valve, which is responsible for pumping blood from the heart into the lungs via the pulmonary artery.
+This obstruction may cause the blood to back up.
 The cat may develop excess fluid around the lungs or in the abdomen.

-Aortic Stenosis is another rare rare heart defect in cats that causes narrowing of the aortic valve, which pumps blood from the heart to the rest of the body.
+- Aortic stenosis is another rare heart defect in cats that causes a narrowing of the aortic valve, which pumps blood from the heart to the rest of the body.
 Lack of adequate blood flow throughout the body can cause a variety of complications.

 Acquired Heart Disease